How Much Do Ophthalmic Technicians Make?

 Ophthalmic Technician Salary by State

-For example, four of the five top-paying states for ophthalmic medical technicians are also in the top 10 most expensive states in MERIC’s 2021 composite cost of living index.
+For example, three of the five top-paying states for ophthalmic medical technicians are also in the top 10 most expensive states in MERIC’s 2025 composite cost of living index.
 While these states offer the highest salaries in the nation, the cost of basic needs and goods such as a place to live, heating and cooling, and food to eat is also high.

-Interestingly, Minnesota offers the highest wages ophthalmic medical technicians and ranks 26 on MERIC’s 2021 cost of living index.
+Interestingly, Minnesota offers high wages for ophthalmic medical technicians, ranks 22 on MERIC’s 2025 cost of living index.
 This means that job-seekers in the North Star State are well-positioned to earn high salaries and enjoy a relatively affordable cost of living.

 Job availability is another critical factor to consider when looking for employment.